PQRS MOC Incentive

-- MOC Part 2 Option (CME): Complete 30 Category I CME credits relevant to your practice in the 2014 calendar year, with at least 20 credits including self-assessment (written or electronic question-and-answer exercise that assesses your understanding of the material).
-A score of 75% or higher must be achieved on self-assessment activities.
+- MOC Part 2 Option (CME): Complete 30 Category I CME credits relevant to your practice in 2014, with at least 20 credits including self-assessment (written or electronic question-and-answer exercise that assesses your understanding of the material).
+A score of 75% or higher must be required for the self-assessment.

-- MOC Part 4 Option (Practice Assessment): Participate in more than one local, regional or national outcomes registry or quality improvement program (either individually or through your practice/institution) during the 2014 calendar year.
+- MOC Part 4 Option (Practice Assessment): Participate in more than one local, regional or national outcomes registry or quality improvement program (either individually or through your practice or hospital) during the 2014 calendar year.
 This includes programs like SCIP, the ACS Surgeon Specific Registry (Case Log), ACS NSQIP®, NTDB and NCDB.
 See below for more on Part 4.

 - 4) In addition, CMS requires ALL participants to complete the following:

-- MOC Part 4 (Practice Assessment): Participate in at least one local, regional or national outcomes registry or quality improvement program (either individually or through your practice/institution) in the 2014 calendar year.
-See our MOC Part 4 page for more information and some acceptable programs.
+- MOC Part 4 (Practice Assessment): Participate in at least one local, regional or national outcomes registry or quality improvement program (either individually or through your practice or hospital) in the 2014 calendar year.
+For more information. see our MOC Part 4 page.

 How to Submit Your Information